ocadotechnology/kube-e2etestapp/README.md

 STATSD_PORT | Port on which `statsd` is running | 8125
 LOG_LEVEL | log level for test runner | INFO
 DOCKER_REGISTRY_HOST | Host from which to pull nginx pod for deployment based tests.
 We allow only configuration of the host, not the image because service and get requests expect that we'll be able to get something from an nginx web server. | ``

+### Kubernetes manifests
+Manifests are in `./manifests` and split into 3 files in order to rip out anything you might not need.

+- `./manifests/e2etests.yaml` contains everything you need to run all of the tests, with a statsd and prometheus exporter sidecar container on the deployment.
+It is noted where you can rip the two containers out if you don't intend to use prometheus or don't want to collect metrics at all.
+- `./manifests/monitoring-config.yaml` contains configuration for monitoring.
+There are comments to indicate what each entry does.
+- `./manifests/frontend.yaml` contains configuration for running the frontend status dashboard.
+Optionally, it includes a certificate resource for use with `kube-cert-manager`.
+The ingress host name also needs changing to match what you use on your cluster.

 ## Metrics and alerts
 All metrics created by this application are prefixed by `e2etest.` and are measured using the Statsd client library.
 For more information on Statsd metric types please see the [statsd project repo](https://github.com/etsy/statsd).